nathanaelabel/nathanaelabel/README.md

 ```

 ## 🌍 About Me
-I'm a passionate **Software Developer** from Indonesia 🇮🇩 with experience in mobile and web development.
-I enjoy solving complex problems and building user-centric solutions while thriving in agile teams to create high-quality, impactful software.
+A passionate **Software Developer** from Indonesia 🇮🇩 with experience in mobile and web development.
+Skilled in solving complex problems and building user-centric solutions while thriving in agile teams to create high-quality, impactful software.

 ## 🛠️ Technologies & Tools